saif-mal1k/Salesforce-Notes/README.md

 <br/>

-originally, started in 1999 with sales cloud to help businesses increases their sales. now, salesforce is active in many more domains. it has applications that are focused on customer service, marketing, analytics, application development and automation.
+originally, started in 1999 with sales cloud to help businesses increase their sales. now, salesforce is active in many more domains. it has applications that are focused on customer service, marketing, analytics, application development and automation.

 <br/>